Reviews You Can Rely On

 REASONS TO AVOID

-If you want an all-mountain charger that will rise to the challenge in any condition, check out the Yes.
-Hel Yes.
-We loved this board for its ability to step up in all types of snow, from the most challenging icy chop to the softest champagne pow.
-The Hel Yes. has the perfect combination of all-mountain versatility, solid handling, and playful fun that even the most aggressive riders will appreciate.
-It offers some of the best edge hold out of any board we tested and is incredibly stable at high speeds, but offers the perfect amount of surfy float in deep powder.
+If you want an all-mountain charger that's designed with butters, ollies, and tricks in mind, check out the Yes Hel Yes.
+We loved this board for its rideability in all types of snow, from the most challenging icy chop to the softest champagne pow.
+The Yes Hel Yes has the perfect combination of all-mountain versatility, solid handling, and playful fun that even the most aggressive riders will appreciate.
+It took our tester by surprise how well the Directional CamRock profile and UnderBite edge contour handled all sorts of conditions with minimal effort.
+Where the Yes best impressed was on side hits, jibs, and butters.
+If you love ripping the mountain but can't resist spinning a three of that cat-track, this is the one.

 OVERALL